 People living in the EU and U.S. pay twice for their milk — once in the store and a second time through subsidies.
 In the United States, there are dairy subsidies of roughly $4 billion paid each year to the dairy industry.
 That’s not the case in Canada -- Canadian dairy farmers receive no subsidies for their milk.
 Those who propose a change in dairy system in Canada have never answered the following question: “would you prefer a system that pays hundreds of millions each year in taxpayer dollars to dairy farmers, with no guarantee of lower retail prices?”
 That’s not our preferred approach: we would rather continue to get our returns directly from the marketplace.

 Retail prices are comparable worldwide

 The part of Canadian disposable income spent on food – and dairy products – has decreased over the years.
 The USDA reported that American cheddar cheese cost $12.54 per kilogram in 2011, while it cost $13.70 in Canada.
 The price of milk in stores varies from region to region and store to store.
-It costs between $4.00 to 6.00$ for 4 litres in Canada ($1 to $1.50 a litre), while in the US, consumers pay about $1.00 a litre, in China $1.70, in Australia $1.00 to $1.55, in New Zealand $1.65.
+It costs between $4.00 to 6.00$ for 4-litres in Canada (and a weighted average of all milk sold being $1.48 a litre), while in the US, consumers pay about $1.22 a litre ($1.65 if they should ‘rbGH-free’ labelled milk), in China $3.08, in New Zealand $1.68.